Outer Hebrides & the Scottish Highlands

 Your first stop of the day is in the village of Dunkeld.
 You get time here to stretch your legs and admire the cathedral’s unusual mixture of architectural styles.

-You then venture through the shadows of the great and gorgeous Grampian Mountains and stop for lunch at a Highland town in the Spey Valley.
-Perhaps it’s time for you to try haggis.
+You then venture through the shadows of the great and gorgeous Grampian Mountains and stop for lunch in the charming town of Aviemore.

-Corrieshalloch Gorge is a lesser-known Scottish sight, but it’s one that you’ll love.
+Next up is Corrieshalloch Gorge, a lesser-known Scottish sight, but it’s one that you’ll love.
 It’s a short walk under forest canopies with a lovely view of a waterfall.

 Then you’re off to Ullapool for a short visit before you jump on the ferry.
 This two and a half-hour boat trip takes you through the Summer Isles to Stornoway, the main town of the Western Isles, where you will be spending the night.